jnozzi/cocoadev.com/markdown/HowToDebug.md

 ----
-Once you know how to debug your code you may appreciate some General/DebuggingTechniques.
+Once you know how to debug your code you may appreciate some DebuggingTechniques.

-Here are some General/ErrorsAndWarnings you might run into.
+Here are some ErrorsAndWarnings you might run into.